-As of April 2020, these rules will be rolled out to the Private Sector, where the responsibility for operating the Off-Payroll legislation will sit on the organisation, agency, or other third parties engaging the worker.
+As of April 2020, the responsibility for determining the status of the worker for tax purposes will move from the worker to the end client.
+These changes reflect changes made in the Public sector in April 2017.
 It will affect all payments made on or after 6th April 2020 to limited companies.

-You, the end client, will be responsible for determining the IR35 status of all your contractor workforce either before on the start date of the project.
-Responsibility also lies with you to share the determination to the entire supply chain and worker within 30 days of making said determination.
+The end client will be responsible for determining the IR35 status of each contractor either before or on the start date of the project.
+It is the end client’s responsibility to share the determination to the entire supply chain and worker within 30 days of making it.

 Huntswood are happy to assist you with this process

-The fee payer in the supply chain will be liable, like in the Public Sector, for deducting the relevant Tax and National Insurance contributions at source based on the determination made.
-This means that end-clients that engage and pay contractors directly and recruitment businesses that pay the contractors they place will become liable should HMRC find any inaccurate decisions have been made.
+The fee payer in the supply chain (eg Huntswood) will be liable, like in the Public Sector, for deducting the relevant Tax and National Insurance contributions at source based on the determination made.
+Where end client’s engage and pay contractors directly they place will become liable should HMRC find any inaccurate deductions have been made.

 After the Public Sector rules came into effect, it became clear that a number of organisations had carried out ‘blanket determinations’.
 This forced many contractors inside IR35 irrespective of the fact they might well have belonged outside of the scope of the legislation.